tari-project/tari/RFC/src/RFC-0202_TariScriptOpcodes.md

 ##### CheckHeightVerify(height)

-Compare this block's height to `height`.
-This is a no-op opcode.
+Compare the current block height to `height`.

-Fails with `ContextFailure` if:
-* the height < `height`.
+Fails with `VERIFY_FAILED` if the block height < `height`.

 ##### CheckHeight(height)

-Compare this block's height to `height`.
-Push the value of (`height` - the current height) to the stack if the height <= `height`, otherwise push zero to the stack.
-In other words, the top of the stack will hold the height difference between `height` and the current height (with a minimum of zero).
+Pushes the value of (the current height - `height`) to the stack.
+In other words, the top of the stack will hold the height difference between `height` and the current height.
+If the chain has progressed beyond height, the value is positive; and negative if the chain has yet to reach `height`.

-Fails with `Failure` if:
-* the stack would exceed the max stack height.
+Fails with `STACK_OVERFLOW` if the stack would exceed the max stack height.

 ##### CompareHeightVerify

-Pop the top of the stack as `height`.
-The result of this opcode is a no-op.

-Fails with `ContextFailure` if:
-* the height < `height`.

-Fails with `Failure` if:
+The same as [`CheckHeightVerify`](#checkheightverifyheight), except that the height to compare against the block height is popped off the stack instead of being hardcoded in the script.
+Pops the top of the stack as `height` and compares it to the current block height.

-* there is not a valid integer value on top of the stack,
+* Fails with `INVALID_INPUT` if there is not a valid integer value on top of the stack.
-* the stack is empty.
+* Fails with `EMPTY_STACK` if the stack is empty.
+* Fails with `VERIFY_FAILED` if the block height < `height`.

 ##### CompareHeight

+The same as [`CompareHeight`](#checkheightheight) except that the height to compare against the block height is popped off the stack instead of being hardcoded in the script.

-Pop the top of the stack as `height`.
-Push the value of (`height` - the current height) to the stack if the height
+Pops the top of the stack as `height`, then pushes the value of (`height` - the current height) to the stack.
-<= `height`, otherwise push zero to the stack.
-In other words, this opcode replaces the top of the stack with the
-difference between that value and the current height.
+In other words, this opcode replaces the top of the stack with the difference between that value and the current height.

-Fails with `Failure` if:
-* there is not a valid integer value on top of the stack,
+* Fails with `INVALID_INPUT` if there is not a valid integer value on top of the stack.
-* the stack is empty.
+* Fails with `EMPTY_STACK` if the stack is empty.

 ### Stack manipulation

+##### NoOp

+Does nothing.
+Never fails.

 ##### PushZero

 Pushes a zero onto the stack.
 This is a very common opcode and has the same effect as `PushInt(0)` but is more compact.

-The default script is a single `PushZero`.
+`PushZero` can also be interpreted as `PushFalse` (although no such opcode exists).

+* Fails with `STACK_OVERFLOW` if the stack would exceed the max stack height.

 ##### PushOne

 Pushes a one onto the stack.
 This is a very common opcode and has the same effect as `PushInt(1)` but is more compact.

-`PushOne` can be used in conditionals and to represent `false` or a failure condition.
-For example,

-    PushOne

-is a burn script, meaning that no-one can spend the output, since the script will always fail, similar to `Return`
+`PushOne` can also be interpreted as `PushTrue`, although no such opcode exists.

+* Fails with `STACK_OVERFLOW` if the stack would exceed the max stack height.

 ##### PushHash(HashValue)

 Push the associated 32-byte value onto the stack.

-Fails with `Failure` if:
-* HashValue is not a valid 32 byte sequence
+* Fails with `INVALID_SCRIPT_DATA` if HashValue is not a valid 32 byte sequence
-* the stack would exceed the max stack height.
+* Fails with `STACK_OVERFLOW` if the stack would exceed the max stack height.

 ##### PushInt(i64)

-Push the associated 64 bit signed integer onto the stack
+Push the associated 64-bit signed integer onto the stack

-Fails with `Failure` if:
-* HashValue is not a valid 8 byte sequence
+* Fails with `INVALID_SCRIPT_DATA` if `i64` is not a valid integer.
-* the stack would exceed the max stack height.
+* Fails with `STACK_OVERFLOW` if the stack would exceed the max stack height.

 ##### PushPubKey(PublicKey)

 Push the associated 32-byte value onto the stack.
 It will be interpreted as a public key or a commitment.

-Fails with `Failure` if:
-* PublicKey is not a valid 32 byte sequence
+* Fails with `INVALID_SCRIPT_DATA` if HashValue is not a valid 32 byte sequence
-* the stack would exceed the max stack height.
+* Fails with `STACK_OVERFLOW` if the stack would exceed the max stack height.

 ##### Drop

 Drops the top stack item.

-Fails with `Failure` if:
-* The stack is empty
+* Fails with `EMPTY_STACK` if the stack is empty.

 ##### Dup

 Duplicates the top stack item.

-Fails with `Failure` if:
-* The stack is empty
+* Fails with `EMPTY_STACK` if the stack is empty.
-* the stack would exceed the max stack height.
+* Fails with `STACK_OVERFLOW` if the stack would exceed the max stack height.

-##### RevRot,
+##### RevRot

 Reverse rotation.
 The top stack item moves into 3rd place, e.g. `abc => bca`.

-Fails with `Failure` if:
-* The stack has two or fewer elements
+* Fails with `EMPTY_STACK` if the stack has fewer than three items.

 ### Math operations

+#### GeZero

+Pops the top stack element as `val`.
+If `val` is greater than or equal to zero, push a 1 to the stack, otherwise push 0.

+* Fails with `EMPTY_STACK` if the stack is empty.
+* Fails with `INVALID_INPUT` if `val` is not an integer.

+#### GtZero

+Pops the top stack element as `val`.
+If `val` is strictly greater than zero, push a 1 to the stack, otherwise push 0.

+* Fails with `EMPTY_STACK` if the stack is empty.
+* Fails with `INVALID_INPUT` if the item is not an integer.

+#### LeZero

+Pops the top stack element as `val`.
+If `val` is less than or equal to zero, push a 1 to the stack, otherwise push 0.

+* Fails with `EMPTY_STACK` if the stack is empty.
+* Fails with `INVALID_INPUT` if the item is not an integer.

+#### LtZero

+Pops the top stack element as `val`.
+If `val` is strictly less than zero, push a 1 to the stack, otherwise push 0.

+* Fails with `EMPTY_STACK` if the stack is empty.
+* Fails with `INVALID_INPUT` if the items is not an integer.

 ##### Add

 Pop two items and push their sum

-Fails with `Failure` if:
-* The stack has a height of one or less
+* Fails with `EMPTY_STACK` if the stack has fewer than two items.
+* Fails with `INVALID_INPUT` if the items cannot be added to each other (e.g. an integer and public key).

 ##### Sub

 Pop two items and push the second minus the top

-Fails with `Failure` if:
-* The stack has a height of one or less
+* Fails with `EMPTY_STACK` if the stack has fewer than two items.
+* Fails with `INVALID_INPUT` if the items cannot be subtracted from each other (e.g. an integer and public key).

 ##### Equal

-Pops the top two items, and pushes 0 to the stack if the inputs are exactly equal, 1 otherwise.
+Pops the top two items, and pushes 1 to the stack if the inputs are exactly equal, 0 otherwise.
+0 is also pushed if the values cannot be compared (e.g. integer and pubkey).

-Fails with `Failure` if:
-* The stack height is one or less
+* Fails with `EMPTY_STACK` if the stack has fewer than two items.

 ##### EqualVerify

-Pops the top two items, and compare their values.
+Pops the top two items, and compares their values.

-Fails with `Failure` if:
-* The stack height is one or less,
+* Fails with `EMPTY_STACK` if the stack has fewer than two items.
-* The top two stack elements are not equal
+* Fails with `VERIFY_FAILED` if the top two stack elements are not equal.

 ### Boolean logic

 #### Or(n)

+`n` + 1 items are popped from the stack.
+If the last item popped matches at least one of the first `n` items popped, push 1 onto the stack.
+Push 0 otherwise.

+* Fails with `EMPTY_STACK` if the stack has fewer than `n` items.

+#### OrVerify(n)

-`n` items are popped from the stack.
-The top item must match at least one of those items.
+`n` + 1 items are popped from the stack.
+If the last item popped matches at least one of the first `n` items popped, continue.
+Fail with `VERIFY_FAILED` otherwise.

-Fails with `Failure` if:
-* The stack has height `n` or less
+* Fails with `EMPTY_STACK` if the stack has fewer than `n` + 1 items.
-* The top value does not match any of the popped items

 ### Cryptographic operations